MatthAmoros/omni/README.md

 # Omni

-Omni aims to be a centralized Factory 4.0 controller.
+Omni aims to be a centralized Industry 4.0 controller.

 ## Getting Started